Annabelle-Metcalfe/south-wales-pottery-club/README.md

 * Emma is looking for new activities for her children and would like to find out class timetables.

-* Bronwen has been doing some pottery for some time and is looking for a new studio space, she would like to enquire about long term membership.
+* Bronwen has been doing pottery for some time and is looking for a new studio space, she would like to enquire about long term membership.

 * Michelle is looking for a unique experience gift and would like some more information on how to book.

-* Graham was referred by the local mental health team and is anxious about joining so would like to see photos of the studio before enquiring.
+* Graham was referred by the local mental health team and is anxious about joining so would like to see photos of the studio to get a feel for it before enquiring.

 ### Business Goals